 When in an accident, take note of everything.
 Is there video evidence?
 Are there additional witnesses, such as passengers in either vehicle?

 Was another driver under the influence?
 Or did something extreme happen, such as heavy winds blowing a telephone pole into the road, causing them to swerve?

 These details are essential in determining fault.

 A terrible, common occurrence, is when one driver acts with negligence and causes another to get into an accident.

 Imagine you’re on the highway, in the right lane, and a driver in the left lane suddenly swerves into your lane.
 You brake and spin the wheel hitting the barrier.

 The other driver keeps going, but now you’re in an accident.
 If you can collect as much information from the scene, as well as eyewitness testimony confirming the situation, you’ll likely find yourself with fewer consequences.

 Collecting this information can be difficult, so hire an experienced lawyer who can investigate for you.

 Hopefully, you have a better understanding of car accident fault.
 It’s not always easy to discern, but the more information you take in at the scene of an accident, the better you’ll be at protecting yourself.

 Even with all the precautions, accidents can still occur.
-If you find yourself needing an experienced car accident attorney for a free case review call us today at (414) 409-0114.
+If you find yourself needing an experienced Milwaukee auto accident lawyer for a free case review call us today at (414) 409-0114.